 Many caring parents are also concerned about chemicals that are placed in products that they use to care for their babies, toddlers, or older children.
 However, modern health care aid and beauty product manufacturers are listening to their target audiences and coming up with alternatives that may have less negative impact on the health of children.
 If you’re not keen on using Paraben products for your children, look for toothpastes, baby shampoos, and sunscreens that are one hundred percent Paraben-free.

-Now that you’ve learned, “What are Parabens?”, you’ll be ready to make a smart decision about buying (or avoiding) these common chemicals.
+Now that you’ve learned all about the risks of parabens, you’ll be ready to make a smart decision about buying (or avoiding) these common chemicals.
 In the future, more information about exactly what role these chemicals play in the development of cancers and endocrine-based health problems may be revealed; researchers are currently studying the effects of these preservatives in great depth.
 For now, it may be smarter to seek out alternative products that give you greater peace of mind while you shampoo your hair, brush your teeth, or take your medicine.
-Knowing “What are Parabens?” is an important part of protecting your health today.